hashkat/hashkat/docs/keywords.md

 ##C

-####'cd'
-Command to change directories in the terminal.
-Entering `cd <directoryname>` will change into the named directory.
-Entering `cd ..` will have you change into the parent directory, which is the directory from which the directory you are currently in, is in.
-Just entering the command `cd` into the terminal will have you change into the home directory.

-####command
-What you type into the terminal to prompt the computer to do.
-Several fundamental commands include : `pwd`, `ls`, `touch`, `mkdir`, `cd`, `rm`, `rm -r`, `mv`, `cp`, `cp -r`, and `nano`.

-####command line
-Where you type in the commands you issue on the terminal.

 ####'config_static' section
 **(type: n/a)** There are constant values that can be found in ‘config static.h’.
 Some of the static values can be changed in the input file for simplicity.
 An example of this is the humour bins described below.

-####'cp'
-The command to copy and paste a file to a different location on your computer through the terminal.
-You must include where the file is located and where you would like it scopy to be placed in the command.
-An example of copying a file would be `cp ~/hashkat/randomfile ~/hashkat/tutorials/`.
-This command would result in the randomfile being copied and pasted into the 'tutorials' directory from its parent directory 'hashkat'.
-Typing in `cp -r` is used instead of `cp` for copying and pasting directories.

 ####cummulative rate function (**R**)
 The sum of the agent add rate, tweet rate, follow rate, and retweet rate.